lucpod/ticketless/lessons/08-worker-lambda/README.md

 > 💡 **TIP**: If you do this, be sure to replace the `DEPLOYMENT_BUCKET`, `SMTP_USERNAME` and `SMTP_PASSWORD` with your actual value.

+> ⚠️ **CAUTION**: This new `.env` file is not the same you might be already using if you are using the [helper container](https://github.com/lucpod/serverless-workshop-helper-container).
+In order to differentiate between them, I would suggest you to store this new one inside the `lambda` folder.

 Now when you start your development session you can run:

 ```bash